nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/FUNCTIONS_AS_PROPS.md

 ### Flow of events

 1. Click the discharge button
-1. Invoke a `handleDelete` function which will invoke the AnimalManager delete function, be sure to pass the id.
+1. Invoke a `handleDeleteAnimal` function which will invoke the AnimalManager `deleteAnimal` function, be sure to pass the id.
 1. Once an item is deleted, we should invoke the AnimalManager `getAllAnimals()` method.
 1. With new data, invoke `setAnimals()` and set **animals** equal to the new data.
 1. The component re-renders to display the new `animal` data.